 In the Civil War (1642-1651) between Parliamentarians and Royalists, Faringdon became a strongly defended garrison town under the Royalist’s Commander Colonel Lisle protecting King Charles and his forces at Oxford.
 There were several small skirmishes in the area and in 1644 Oliver Cromwell based an army on the slopes of Folly Hill and led an attack on Faringdon House, where the garrison was ensconced, but failed to subdue it.
 The garrison finally surrendered to the Parliamentarian forces on June 24th 1646, being one of the last places to do so.
 During the war the church and the town had been extensively damaged and in 1648 the townsfolk asked Parliament for compensation, the damage, which included the lost church tower being assessed at £56,976 4s, but this was refused.

 Five-way Road Junction – Faringdon was situated on an important and ancient five-way road junction receiving traffic from all over the country.
 Hence the naming for London Street, Gloucester Street, Marlborough Street and Southampton Street.
 The latter leads towards what is now the new Health Centre, then Wicklesham Farm and beyond but has mostly remained no more than a simple track or footpath.
 The Radcot Road provided an important trade route to the north into Oxfordshire and beyond.
 Faringdon was connected by Turnpike roads to London and Gloucester by 1733 and to Wantage and Wallingford in 1752.
 Turnpike roads were major highways during the 18th and 19th centuries usually involving a barrier for collection of tolls to pay for their maintenance.
 By 1813 coaches were passing through Faringdon from the West Country on their way to London every Tuesday, Thursday and Saturday.
 Many public houses and coaching inns developed as a result.
 In the 1960s there were about 21 public houses for a population of around 3500.
+(By 2011 the population had doubled and pubs were closing down.
+There are only 6 pubs left now in 2020.)

 The Wilts and Berks Canal – first proposed in 1793 but it took until 1810 for it to brought right across the Vale.
 It was 52 miles long and was mainly used to carry coal from Somerset, but it also carried stone, salt and agricultural products.
 The canal was navigable to the wharf at Longcot by December 1805.
 Other wharves were built at Challow, Uffington and Wantage.